Rojina-Sharma99/flutter_app_with_provider/README.md

 Data is fetched from JSONPlaceholder
 After sucessfull run Post will be display on the screen in List view.
 If API fails, an error message is displayed
+Retry button will be on bottom right corner to retry.

 This is done by Rojina Shrama